hesolean/Location_CC/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.

 Running the website :
-npm run start on angular-intermediate-backend ng serve on src/app
+npm run start on angular-intermediate-backend then ng serve on src/app

 ## Development server